Skip to main content

 1. Voluntarily accept sanctions imposed by the Office of the Dean of Students, Equity, Retention & Success or

 2. Students who question the fairness of Disciplinary action taken against them are entitled to submit an appeal.
 Request a hearing before the Judicial Committee by completing a Disciplinary Appeals form.
-The appeal must be filed with the Vice President of Learning, Student Engagement, & Success within 10 College business days from the date on the disciplinary action letter.
+The appeal must be filed with the Associate Vice President of Student Services within 10 College business days from the date on the disciplinary action letter.
 If a student requests an appeal, the sanctions assigned will be in effect while the appeal process takes place.

 An appeal must be based on one or more of the following grounds: